 3. What hours do you work (if they are open past 10pm they are not massage therapists, or if they are open seven days a week all day they are most likely not either)?

 One more thing: If they show you pictures of their chest or talk about their looks they are most likely sex workers and not massage therapist.

 Q: You have a private office and I am a female is it safe to come?

-A: There is a reasonable rule of thumb not to come to private office by yourself.
-I would encourage some who chooses to take that precaution of bring someone else with you to sit in the waiting room or simply leave a note with someone what tells them where you are and your start and end time.
-When your session is over contact them to let then know your ok (I used to use a similar system of addresses and a call back time for my own safety on out-call appointments).
+A: There is a reasonable rule of thumb not to come to private office by yourself if you would feel better about coming to see a male therapist.
+I would encourage some who chooses to take the precaution of bringing someone else with you to sit in the waiting room or simply leave a note with someone that tells them where you are and your start and end time.
+When your session is over contact them to let them know you are okay (I used to use a similar system of addresses and a call back time for my own safety on out-call appointments).

 Q:How far in advance should I request a session?